About the Department

 Nahomi Ichino is an Associate Professor in the Department of Government and formerly an Academy Scholar at the Harvard Academy for International and Area Studies.
 She is a faculty associate of the Weatherhead Center for International Affairs, Institute for Quantitative Social Sciences, and the Center for Geographic Analysis, and a member of the Standing Committee on African Studies at Harvard University.

 Professor Ichino’s research interests include the development and organization of political parties and electoral politics in Africa, with a particular focus on electoral fraud and the use and impact of violence in elections in Ghana.
 She also works on methodology for causal inference in comparative politics.
-Her work has been published or is forthcoming in the Journal of Politics, British Journal of Political Science, American Journal of Political Science, and American Political Science Review.
+Her work has been published in the American Journal of Political Science, American Political Science Review, Journal of Politics, and British Journal of Political Science.
 She is a member of EGAP (Experiments in Governance and Politics) and her current research in Ghana is supported by NSF grant SES-0752986.
 She received her Ph.D. from Stanford University and her B.A. from Yale University.

 1737 Cambridge Street, CGIS Knafel Building 206, Cambridge, MA 02138